Caostick/ECS/README.md

 Entity
 ---------------

-Entity is juct component container that has own handle/index.
+Entity is just component container that has own handle/index.
 All components are stored in cache-friendly groups(buffers) according to entity layout(components bits)

 Entity and component creation
 ```